African Masks in Art: A Black Artist’s Pen & Ink Tribute

 What It Means to Represent African Masks in Art

-When I create African masks in art from my own perspective as a Black artist, I am doing something fundamentally different from the ways they have typically been represented in Western art history.
+When I draw african masks in art from my own vantage point as a Black artist, I am doing something fundamentally different from how they have usually been handled across Western art history.

-I am not treating African masks in art as inspiration for abstraction that then becomes something else.
-I am treating the masks themselves as the subject — worthy of sustained attention, careful interpretation, and the best craft I can bring to bear on them.
+I do not treat these masks as raw material to be absorbed and reshaped into something else entirely.
+I treat the masks themselves as the subject — worthy of my full attention, my most careful interpretation, and the best craft I can possibly bring.

 African Mask Canvas Wall Art - Gold Afrofuturism Print